Benefits of our Motorbike insurance policies

 If you do not own the vehicle, you must give the owner's name and address and the registration number of the vehicle.
 Do not apologise or admit fault in any circumstance.

-To help us speed up the process of your claim, and contact anyone else that may be involved, please collect the following information in the event of an incident with a third party:
+To help One Call Claims speed up the process of your claim, and contact anyone else that may be involved, please collect the following information in the event of an incident with a third party:

 You also need to make a note of injuries caused, witnesses, police officers and report references.
-We will then provide you with the support and information you will need to get your vehicle back on the road as quickly and safely as possible.
+One Call Claims will then provide you with the support and information you will need to get your vehicle back on the road as quickly and safely as possible.

 An unrated insurer is an insurer that does not carry an insurer financial strength rating given by international rating agencies, such as Standard and Poor’s 500 index (S&), Moody’s, Fitch Ratings and A.M.
 Best.
 An insurer financial strength rating ‘provides an assessment of the financial strength of an insurance organisation’ and its ability to pay claims to its policyholders.